cloudflare/cloudflare-docs/products/workers/src/content/tutorials/handle-form-submissions-with-airtable/index.md

 ![An example request in Airtable's API documentation, with the Airtable API key highlighted](./api-key.png)

-To make this API key available in your codebase, you can use the [`wrangler secret`](cli-wrangler/commands#secret) command.
+To make this API key available in your codebase, use the [`wrangler secret`](cli-wrangler/commands#secret) command.
 The `secret` command encrypts and stores environment variables for use in your function, without revealing them to users.

 Run `wrangler secret put`, passing `AIRTABLE_API_KEY` as the name of your secret: